We hope that you have had a lovely Christmas and have started the new year well!

 You can access the Bug Club website here:

-Our writing will consist of a variety of sentences, appropriate use of tenses, using expanded noun phrases, adding descriptive language and use of correct spelling and grammar.
-The focus is on correct use of capital letters and punctuation.
-We will also proof read and edit our own work.
+Our writing will consist of a variety of sentences, appropriate use of tenses, using expanded noun phrases, adding descriptive language such as adjectives and adverbs, use of correct spelling and grammar, writing contractions with apostrophes and using paragraphs.
+We will continue to focus is on correct use of capital letters and punctuation.
+The children will also proof read and edit their own work.

-Come check out our class Seesaw; the digital portfolio where we will post our independent learning.
+Don't forget to check out our class Seesaw page; the digital portfolio where we will post our independent learning.

 If you have any questions, please do not hesitate to contact us.